 It’s obvious that a boundary has already been crossed if infidelity has been an issue within a relationship.
 But, what next?
 Do you accept your mate’s profuse promises, apologies, and tears?
 Or their anger, defenses, and accusatory remarks?
 Either way, boundaries need to be set, even if you’re the one in the throes of emotional upheaval.

 The boundaries mentioned are specific to the mending of an existing relationship after there’s been a betrayal, although you can adapt this to your circumstance any way you see fit.
 Creating boundaries is not easy for most.
-Initially it’s uncomfortable and may induce anxiety: What if my mate gets angry?
+Initially, it’s uncomfortable and may induce anxiety: What if my mate gets angry?
 Threatens to leave?
 What if I’m left alone?
-Chances are, he/she is not going to like having a boundary placed and will express it in a way that could induce even more anxiety, yet, believe it or not, it’s a huge positive learning curve for both involved.
+Chances are, he/she is not going to like having a boundary placed and will express it in a way that could induce even more anxiety, yet, believe it or not, it’s a tremendously positive learning curve for both involved.
 Boundaries are a good thing, but they have to be reasonable, not vindictive or used as a power play.
 They should be discussed with your go-to professional person until you’re both comfortable with the concept.
 I can not stress that enough, otherwise, an already delicate situation could become highly misunderstood and distorted.

 What if you create a boundary, but don’t stick to it?
 If you give in too soon, you lose credibility which may be challenged and harder to regain if there’s a next time around.
 Waiting too long to implement a boundary may create more conflict.
 Your mate may feel you’re stuck on an issue, being self-centered, and not looking at the big picture.
 These are broad strokes and speculative, but you get the idea.
 Each situation is unique and should be dealt with according to the needs of the couple.
 It’s rare that two people are at the same level of growth (that part of a relationship tends to make me crazy, but I get it).
 One size definitely does not fit all.
 Each individual has to sort through their own issues and those of the relationship.